bpstephanie/wawa-land/README.md

       [Back To Top](<#contents>)

   ## Future Features
-  There are many more feature that I wanted to include in this project for ease of users.
+  There are many more features that I wanted to include in this project for ease of users.
   - Social Login
-    Enhance the user sign-up experience by integrating social login options for example; Google and Facebook.
+    Enhance the user sign up experience by integrating social login options for example; Google and Facebook.
 This not only would decrease the sign up time but also boosts the chances of users completing their registration.

   - Search Bar
     This would most likely be the next functionality to add.
-Currently users have to click through the pages to asee all posts and events, however adding a search field would allow users to look for specific posts and/or events.
+Currently users have to click through the pages to see all posts and events, however adding a search field would allow users to look for specific posts and/or events.

   - Tags
     Adding category tags to events and posts would allow users to search for a category and see everything relating to that category.

   - Calendar View
-    The events page would benefit fom having a calendar, whereby users would be able to select a date and be shown all the events happening on that day.
+    The events page would benefit from having a calendar, whereby users would be able to select a date and be shown all the events happening on that day.

   - Saved Events / Saved Posts
-    It would be benefical for users to be able to save posts they are interested in or want to read at a later date in their profile.
+    It would be beneficial for users to be able to save posts they are interested in or want to read at a later date in their profile.
 It would also be beneficial for users to be able to save events to their profile.
 If these capabilities were added to Wawa Land, other users would also be able to see how many saves each post or event had which would indicate popularity.

   - Thumbs Up / Thumbs Down
     Similar to the like functionality on the blog posts, Wawa Land could have a 'thumbs up', 'thumbs down' rating system where users can let Wawa Land know what sorts of events they like more than others.
 This will help Wawa Land in the future to list more events the users of the site are interested in.